PAIR OF MINIATURE GLASS FLASKS

 Description: A fine pair of Ancient Roman miniature glass flasks of blue and silver hues.
 Both flasks feature a flat base, a cylindrical body and a long neck.
 While one flask appears beautifully and intricately decorated with an applied trail of dark blue glass, creating a mesmerising wavy motif, the second flask appears more simple in the design with two applied handles extend from the flat rim to the shoulders.

-Roman glass objects have been recovered across the Roman Empire in domestic, industrial and funerary contexts.
-Ancient Roman glassware includes some of the finest pieces of art ever produced in antiquity and the very best were valued higher than wares made with precious metals.
 The Romans loved glass for its practical as well as decorative uses.
-Considering the vessel’s dimension and their delicacy, this pair of glass flask leads back to an all-female environment.
-Such miniature vessel were used as containers for ointments, powders, balms, and other liquids associated with the toilet, especially perfumes: the small mouth of the two flasks are ideal for slow, careful pouring while glass was preferred for holding liquids, due to its non-porous, non-absorbent nature.
+Considering the vessels' dimension and delicacy, this pair of glass flasks lead back to an all-female environment.
+Such miniature vessels were used as containers for ointments, powders, balms, and other liquids associated with the toilet, especially perfumes: the small mouth of the two flasks is ideal for slow, careful pouring, while glass was preferred for holding liquids, due to its non-porous, non-absorbent nature.

 Period: Circa 2nd-3rd century AD